Zekfoo/gbaHD-AIO-Shield/README.md

 ## Known issues

 - When using an EZ Flash Omega flash cart, the reset button combo will only reset the loaded ROM.
-Resetting to the flash cart menu after a ROM has already been loaded requires a manual power reset
+Resetting to the flash cart menu after a ROM has already been loaded requires a manual power reset, or use the flash cart's own reset-to-menu function (L+R+START by default when enabled in the flash cart settings).

 ## Acknowledgements
 As always, thanks to the [Gameboy Discord](https://discord.gg/gameboy) community for their continued support.